IamStephan/saber-alt-template/README.md

 ## Notes on HTML templates/modules

-To import/use a html template use the `<extends src="[path_to_template]">` tag.
+To import/use a html template use the `<use src="[path_to_template]">` tag.
 The path should be used from the perspective of the `./src` folder.
 For example, to use the page base template, the src attribute should be `./src/globals/page_base.html`

 ## Tech Stack